 Household objects can also make your furnace work harder by blocking vents.
 Remove any drapes, covers, furniture, or other items that may be causing blockage.
 Also, check the outdoor exhaust flue to ensure it is free of debris.

 5. Test Your Detectors

 Both your smoke detector and your carbon monoxide detector will be important for protecting you and your family while you are heating your home this winter.
 Test both of these and replace them if they are not working.

 6. Clean the Heat Exchanger

-Your furnace’s heat exchanger should be dusted and vacuum.
+Your furnace’s heat exchanger should be dusted and vacuumed.
 While you’re at it, check for cracks that poise a carbon monoxide hazard.
-If you have any cracks, take precautionary measures and call a local, HVAC contractor to take a look.
+If you have any cracks, take precautionary measures and call your local HVAC contractor – that’s us! – to come take a look.